WATOLINK/mind-speech-interface-ssvep/README.md

 ## Requirements

-To install requirements, make sure you have Python 3.8 or older installed, then run
+To install requirements, make sure you have Python 3 installed, then run
 ```python
     pip install -r requirements.txt
 ```